K-S-K/Pico-Timer-1/Doc/readme.md

 # Pico-Timer

-## How to prepare thhe environment and prerequisites
+## How to prepare the environment and prerequisites

-### Prepere the Raspberry PI Pico SDK and FreeRTOS image
+### Prepare the Raspberry PI Pico SDK and FreeRTOS image

 Somewhere in the common directory (in my case it is HOME/SDK) prepare clone the next two repositories: